 The Darling Downs — Maranoa region of Queensland is located in the south of the state along the New South Wales border.
 The region comprises the six local government areas of Balonne, Goondiwindi, Maranoa, Southern Downs, Toowoomba, and Western Downs, and the major regional towns of Dalby, Warwick, Goondiwindi, St George, Roma and Mitchell.
 The region covers a total area of around 166,353 square kilometres or 9.61 per cent of Queensland's total area and is home to approximately 128,600 people (ABS 2017).

 Agricultural land in the Darling Downs — Maranoa region occupies 142,169 square kilometres, or 85 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 11,451 square kilometres, or 7 per cent of the region.
 The most common land use by area is grazing modified pastures, which occupies 95,141 square kilometres or 57 per cent of the Darling Downs — Maranoa region.

-Retail trade was the largest employment sectors employing 6,600 people each, followed by health care and social assistance with 6,400 people and manufacturing with 5,700 people.
-Other important employment sectors in the region were construction, accommodation and food services, and public administration and safety.
-The agriculture, forestry and fishing sector employed 4,400 people, representing 7 per cent of the region's workforce.
+Retail trade was the largest employment sectors employing 6,900 people each, followed by health care and social assistance with 6,600 people and manufacturing with 5,600 people.
+Other important employment sectors in the region were, accommodation and food services, agriculture, forestry and fishing and construction.
+The agriculture, forestry and fishing sector employed 5,200 people, representing 9 per cent of the region's workforce.